-- 7. Completion Requirements.
+- 7. Venue Requirements.
+Ride managers have discretion in certain aspects of ride requirements.
+This may include but is not limited to: conditions laid out in ride permits (e.g., the feeding of weed-free hay), matters pertaining to equine safety (e.g., specific horse containment prohibiting more than one equine per pen, or requiring hoof protection due to rocky conditions), matters pertaining to human safety or liability insurance requirements (e.g., requiring some form of headstall or halter with reins for all participants).
+The Ride Manager is encouraged but is not required to communicate these requirements in ride flyers.
+Participants should contact ride managers in advance of the event, if they have interest in a specific area. - 8.
+Completion Requirements.
 To achieve a completion from an endorsed ride, competitors must follow the designated course and equine participants must pass inspections by a designated veterinarian before, during, and after the ride.
-Additionally, the pair must complete the course within the designated maximum time allowed. - 8.
+Additionally, the pair must complete the course within the designated maximum time allowed. - 9.
 Completion Only.
 EDRA rides award placings to participants that have successfully completed the designated course.
-Note: "Completion Only" will be awarded (no placing) if the Ride Manager and Steward jointly determine that for a specific reason (documented in the Steward's Ride Report), the rider completed the equivalent course, but not in the designated manner. - 9.
+Note: "Completion Only" will be awarded (no placing) if the Ride Manager and Steward jointly determine that for a specific reason (documented in the Steward's Ride Report), the rider completed the equivalent course, but not in the designated manner. - 10.
 Best in Class.
 EDRA distance rides must provide judging for Best in Class (BC).
 If no equines are deemed to be eligible, the veterinarian responsible for judging may elect to not award BC.
 The judging is typically performed by the Head Veterinarian, unless specifically delegated to another veterinarian.
 E.g., if a family member of the Head Veterinarian is competing in the event, the Head Veterinarian is required to delegate the responsibility to another ride veterinarian for the distance in which the Head Veterinarian's family member is competing, unless no other veterinarian is available.
 The purpose of this delegation is to prevent any suspicion of a potential conflict of interest.
-The BC judging process is covered in Appendix I. The Head Veterinarian may also delegate the responsibility to another ride veterinarian for educational and experience purposes, but should mentor and be available to assist as needed. - 10.
+The BC judging process is covered in Appendix I. The Head Veterinarian may also delegate the responsibility to another ride veterinarian may also delegate the responsibility to assist as needed. - 11.
 Points per Mile.
-Points for eligible competitions are earned as follows: - 25 45 mile events accumulate 1.0 point per mile - 46 74 mile events accumulate 1.5 points per mile - 75 95 mile events accumulate 2.0 points per mile - 96 100 mile events accumulate 2.5 points per mile - 11.
-Bonus Points.
+Points for eligible competitions are earned as follows: - 25 45 mile events accumulate 1.0 point per mile - 46 74 mile events accumulate 1.5 points per mile - 75 95 mile events accumulate 2.0 points per mile - 96 100 mile events accumulate 2.5 points per mile

+12. Bonus Points.
 Additional points are awarded for top ten finishers (vertical axis) using the multipliers for the pertinent number of starters (horizontal axis) on the chart below: